College Football News Preview 2020: Previewing, predicting, and looking ahead to the Syracuse Orange season with what you need to know.

 CFN in 60 Video: Syracuse Orange Preview

-– DeVito, again, didn’t get a whole lot of time, and now it’s time for his numbers to skyrocket under new offensive coordinator Sterlin Gilbert.
+– DeVito, again, didn’t get a whole lot of help, and now his numbers could skyrocket under new offensive coordinator Sterlin Gilbert.
 The junior-to-be has the talent and the arm, and he held up reasonably well despite all the pressure.
 He took his lumps, only threw five picks, and he was accurate enough to get by.
 Rex Culpepper is a bigger passer with just enough experience to be totally lost if he gets thrown into the mix.

 Now the receiving corps has to rise up with leading receiver Trishton Jackson leaving early for the NFL and with three of the top four pass catchers gone.
 Junior Taj Harris is a good-sized deep threat, and senior Nykeim Johnson can move, but someone has to rise up and replace the volume catches from Jackson.

-That might come from the tight end tandem of Aaron Hackett and Luke Benson.
-These two can catch, and 292-pound Chris Elmore is the blocking option.
+That might come from the tight ends – Aaron Hackett can catch and 292-pound Chris Elmore is the blocking option.

 – The ground game started to come on over the second half of the season after getting stuffed for a dead stop far too often over the first half.
 Leading rusher Moe Neal is gone, but the good tandem of junior Jarveon Howard and senior Abdul Adams should be able to handle the workload without a problem.
 There’s enough depth to shoot for the second 2,000-yard rushing season since 2013.